Moose (dog): Retirement

 Moose spent the last six and a half years of his life in retirement in West Los Angeles with son Enzo, their trainer Mathilde de Cagny, her husband Michael Halberg, and Jill, the dog from As Good as It Gets.
-In his last year of life, he suffered from dementia and deafness.
-He died of natural causes at home at the age of 15 on June 22, 2006.
+He died of natural causes at home at the age of 15 (incorrectly stated as 16) on June 22, 2006.